chrmolnovia/docker_for_vsc/README.md

-# Hands on intro to docker in vscode
+# Hand on intro to docker in vscode

 1. [docker in command line](docker_in_cmd.md)
 2. [docker in vscode](docker_in_vsc.md)